basecamp/handbook/titles-for-ops.md

 * Pushes the whole organization forward regularly through implementing new systems and designs.
 * Writes new procedures and documentation regularly; trains others throughout the company.
 * Work is almost always free of mistakes; often helps others improve the quality of their work.
-* Completely comfortable working with all teams at Basecamp; frequently coordinates work across teams to solve complex problems.
+* Completely comfortable working with all teams at Box Products; frequently coordinates work across teams to solve complex problems.
 * When a site is down, something is broken, or work is crazy, this person is ready to save the day and lead us to a successful resolution.
 * Effectively delegates work to others; acts as a leader who has earned the respect of their peers.
 * Capable of coordinating company wide response to major issues and leading problem resolution via emergency procedures.